tzachi81/generators/README.md

 # Generators and Iterators in JavaScript

+## Main points
+- iterable objects and the iterator protocol
+- generator functions and generator object
+- generator faunctions with promises and their late ES8 edtion as async/await.

 ## 1. What are iterators?
 --------------------
 **"iterator is an object which defines a sequence and potentially a return value upon its termination."
 (MDN web docs)**